bitplane/bitplane.net/log/2026/05/rars/index.md

 A RAR compressor for every version of RAR ought to have taken me 5 years, which is why nobody ever bothered.
-It took 5 weeks of evenings and weekends of clanking, and cost roughly £40 in subsidised tokens.
+It took 5 weeks of evenings and weekends of clanking with OpenAI Codex 5.5 and Claude Opus 4.7, costing roughly £40 in heavily subsidised tokens.

 Yes it's 55k lines of slop, no it's not that fast, and it almost earned me an OpenAI ban.
 But it works.